projectcalico/calico/docs/source/etcd-architecture.rst

 For redundancy, multiple BGP route reflectors can be deployed seamlessly.

-In calico, this BGP component is also most commonly `BIRD`_, configured as a route reflector rather than as a standard BGP client.
+In Calico, this BGP component is also most commonly `BIRD`_, configured as a route reflector rather than as a standard BGP client.

 The BGP route reflector is responsible for the following tasks: